wyatt-connolly/medium-clone/README.md

 # :pencil: Lessons

 After hearing all the hype about typescript, I decided to hop on the train and learn it while building a blog site.
 While there is an initial setup creating types and interfaces, not seeing bugs on console and knowing your code works makes up for it.
 I see this being very useful in the future when installing npm modules that have typescript functionality.
 This way, I spend less time looking up related modules/values and suggestions are easier.

 I've built my ecommerce site with Sanity, so I am familiar with the technology.
-I addedd ISR to getStaticProps in the [slug].tsx file to update the page without rebuilding the whole site.
+ISR is included in the [slug].tsx file to update the page without rebuilding the whole site.

 # Local Development